-We are delighted to be coming back to a lovely refurbished Beacon room this Spring!
+We are delighted to be back in the lovely refurbished Beacon Reading Room !

 Lyn Dent, one of our co-founders, has been working really hard along with the trustees to create a new library for the Old School, and the Archive team are thrilled to have our collections housed there.
 The transformed Beacon Room is now open.

 Opening Times & Exhibition

 The Archive Collection will be open to the public from 2:30 – 4:30pm on the following days: